atsushieno/uapmd/src/remidy/docs/PLUGIN_ID_AND_CATALOG.md

 Regarding #1, a plugin ID within the format usually does not describe which format it is in.
 Therefore, to achieve #1, we need **both** a plugin ID and the format specifier.

-It should be noted that the actual plugin ID **might** depend on the actual `AudioPluginFormat` implementation.
-Unless there is only one dominant `AudioPluginFormat` class, the format identifier should also **identify the implementation** (Remidy itself provides the reference implementations for VST3 and AU and we use `VST3` and `AU` for each).
+It should be noted that the actual plugin ID **might** depend on the actual `PluginFormat` implementation.
+Unless there is only one dominant `PluginFormat` class, the format identifier should also **identify the implementation** (Remidy itself provides the reference implementations for VST3 and AU and we use `VST3` and `AU` for each).

 ### scanning without instantiation